xuzhao-nick/Design-Patterns-in-Swift/documents/MVC.md

-The model-view-controller (MVC) pattern separates objects into three types: models, views and controllers.
+The Model-View-Controller (MVC) pattern separates objects into three types: models, views and controllers.

 <b>Models</b> hold noto application data.
 They are usually structs or simple classes.